 Provision of Support

-The Mito Foundation will only support research performed in an ethical manner that complies with national guidelines.
-These currently include the National Health & Medical Research Council National Statement on Ethical Conduct in Human Research (2007 – updated March 2014) and the Australian code of practice for the care and use of animals for scientific purposes 8th edition (2013).
+Mito Foundation will only support research performed in an ethical manner that complies with national guidelines.
+These currently include the National Health & Medical Research Council National Statement on Ethical Conduct in Human Research (2007 – updated May 2015) and the Australian code of practice for the care and use of animals for scientific purposes 8th edition (2013).

 Applications for research funding will be assessed by a fair and transparent process of independent peer review.